 Attaining Sustainable Organizational Growth and Profitability

 A major problem in strategic decision making is predicting the future of the organization in achieving its mission, and its environment and matching the characteristics of the organization to the environment.
-This involves several activities that take place at different times.
-The decision-maker has to perceive and understand problems; once perceived, solutions/ideas must be formulated then choices have to be made about a particular solution/idea which is then implemented.
+The decision-maker has to perceive and understand problems; once perceived, solution ideas must be formulated then choices have to be made about a particular solution which is then implemented.

 I am a computer scientist by education and training.
 My interests are in modeling complex business and social systems to foster better strategic and operations management processes in delivering value to customers while meeting the expectations of stakeholders.